8 Million Bees Beneath a Cemetery: A Hidden Asset or Environmental Risk?

 Urban biodiversity refers to the variety of species residing in city environments, encompassing everything from plants and insects to mammals.
 This diversity matters profoundly due to its effect on ecosystem functionality, resilience, and overall well-being of urban health and food systems.
 Think of urban biodiversity as a patchwork quilt stitched together by various organisms that, while overlooked, play vital roles—from pollination to pest control.

 With ongoing population growth accelerating urban expansion, the significance of these hidden ecosystems cannot be overstated.
 The thriving bee population found in places like cemeteries reflects potential avenues for sustainable agricultural practices that leverage local biodiversity, utterly at odds with the more sterile agricultural environments promoted by some corporate entities.
+Recent insights into the evolution of IDEs over two decades highlight similar themes of adaptation and resilience, underscoring the potential for innovative solutions.

 How This Urban Bee Network Works in Practice